 Node location ID

-A location ID for the Asset Discovery node can be set by selecting the node in the object table.
+A location ID for the OTbase Discovery node can be set by selecting the node in the object table.
 In the details pane, select "General" and input a location ID.
 Save the location ID by clicking "Set".

 Network location ID